 FORMOSAT-8 Program is one of the priority missions from the 3rd phase of the “National Space Technology Long-Term Development Program” in Taiwan (3rd phase space program).
 FORMOSAT-8 Program is also declared as the first initiated remote sensing satellite program from the 3rd phase space program with the generic bus platform to serve as the common platform for all of the satellite missions in the 3rd phase space program.

 FORMOSAT-8 program develops six high-resolution optical remote sensing satellites with a resolution of 1 meter.
 These satellites are deployed in the sun-synchronous orbit to form a constellation, and the sub-meter resolution is achieved through the Super Resolution method of ground image post-processing.
 The constellation deployment can provide multiple daily revisit capabilities and global coverage of satellite images (including stereoscopic images) as well as dynamic monitoring information to achieve real-time satellite resource requirements.
-According to the implementation strategy, the first and second satellites of FORMOSAT-8 are planned to be launched in 2023 and 2024; the third and fourth satellites will be launched in 2025 and 2026; the fifth and sixth satellites will be launched in 2027 and 2028.
+Due to COVID-19 pandemic impact, the first and second satellites of FORMOSAT-8 are planned to be launched in 2024 and 2025; the third and fourth satellites will be launched in 2026 and 2027; the fifth and sixth satellites will be launched in 2028 and 2029.

 June - FORMOSAT-8 Launch Services Contract was officially effective.